lastcanal/tv4r/README.md

-# TVR: The TV of the Internet
+# TV4R: The TV of the Internet

-TVR is a television interface for reddit, the front page of the internet.
+TV4R is a television interface for reddit, the front page of the internet.
-TVR runs entirely in your browser, only relying on the reddit API.
+TV4R runs entirely in your browser and relies only on the reddit API.

 #### Description

+Watch the latest videos from any subreddit, played back-to-back without interuptions.
+You can also view images, gifs, embedded webpages, twitter posts, and maybe more!
-TVR lets you watch the latest videos from any subreddit and play them back-to-back without interuptions.
-Load up your favorite subreddit then sit back and enjoy what the internet is watching.
+Load up your favorite subreddit and enjoy what the internet is watching.

 #### Common Shortcuts